 The also came across another study that analyzed the effects of BCAA consumption during endurance exercise (1).
 The subjects were split into two groups: the BCAA group and the placebo group.
 Each participant then had to complete an endurance test on the bike.
 The researchers analyzed multiple different markers of fatigue.
 The study concluded that “the intake of the BCAA help[ed] contribute to enhancing exercise performance by exerting its influence on fatigue substances, muscle damage substances, and energy metabolism substances”(2).
 This means that BCAA supplementation can be beneficial during endurance exercise by helping to prevent fatigue and muscle damage.

 So overall it looks like BCAAs are actually one of the few beneficial supplements on the market these days.
 When choosing a BCAA supplement to buy, look for one that is free of stimulants and isn’t loaded with sugar.
-I personally really like the Scivation Xtend BCAAs (in pink lemonade) and About Time AminoHydrate (in orange cream).
-So lthere you have it.
+I personally really like About Time AminoHydrate in orange cream because it is all natural and doesn’t contain any artificial sweeteners.
+However if you don’t mind consuming sucralose, then the Scivation Xtend BCAAs in pink lemonade are also delicious.
+So there you have it.
 BCAAs are a great tool for anybody involved in resistance training or doing heavy endurance training.

 1) Kim, D.-H., Kim, S.-H., Jeong, W.-S., & Lee, H.-Y. (2013).
 Effect of BCAA intake during endurance exercises on fatigue substances, muscle damage substances, and energy metabolism substances.
 Journal of Exercise Nutrition and Biochemistry, 17(4), 169–180. doi:10.5717/jenb.2013.17.4.169